-The workforce is responsible for the management and logging operations of industrial plantation estates, native forests and farm forests.
+The workforce is responsible for the management and harvesting operations of forests designated for timber and fibre production, whether they are publicly or privately owned.
 Expert skills are required to meet the various challenges of managing forests sustainably and mitigating the effects of disasters, such as bushfires, as well as utilising data and digital technologies to undertake planning and certification activities.

 Key updates